UMAprotocol/UMIPs/UMIPs/umip-179.md

 ### Identifying SpokePool Contracts
 The current SpokePool address for a specific chain is available by querying `HubPool.crossChainContracts()`.
 The chainId must be specified in the query.
 In case of SpokePool migations, historical SpokePool addresses can be identified by scraping HubPool `CrossChainContractsSet` events.

-### Matching SpokePool & HubPool tokens
+### Resolving SpokePool tokens to their HubPool equivalent
+For the purpose of identifying the equivalent HubPool token given a SpokePool token, the following shall be followed:
-1. Find the latest `SetRebalanceRoute` event with a block timestamp at or before the `quoteTimestamp` in the associated `V3FundsDeposited` event, where `originChainId` and `inputToken` match the `destinationChainId` and `destinationToken`.
-Pull the `l1Token` value from the resulting event.
-If there is no matching event, the relay is invalid.
+1. Find the latest `SetRebalanceRoute` event with a block timestamp at or before the relevant HubPool block number, where the relevant SpokePool chain ID and token address  match the `SetRebalanceRoute` `destinationChainId` and `destinationToken` fields.
+    - In the case of a `V3FundsDeposited` event, the relevant HubPool block number is identified by resolving the `quoteTimestamp` to a HubPool block number.
+3. From the resulting `SetRebalanceRoute` event, select the associated `l1Token` field.
-2. Search the `SetPoolRebalanceRoute` events for the same `l1Token` and `destinationChainId` before or at the `quoteTimestamp`.
-If there are any matching events later than the one found in step 1, the relay is invalid.
+4. Search the `SetPoolRebalanceRoute` events for the same `l1Token` and `destinationChainId` at or before the applicable HubPool block number.
-3. Using the `l1Token` value found in step 1, search for the latest SetRebalanceRoute event at or before the quoteTimestamp with that l1Token and with the destinationChainId that matches the destinationChainId value from the FundsDeposited event.
-If a match is found, the destinationToken should match the destinationToken value in the FilledRelay event.
-If they don't match or if no matching event is found, the relay is invalid.
+5. Using the `l1Token` value found in step 2, search for the latest `SetRebalanceRoute` event at or before the applicable HubPool block number where `l1Token` and `destinationChainId` that match the extracted `l1Token` and SpokePool chain ID.
+If a match is found, the addresses match and are considered cross-chain equivalents.

 ### Identifying Bundle Block Ranges
 <!-- tbd -->